ivcap-works/ivcap-docs/docs/developer-guide/architecture.md

 Core External services and components include:

 * [Kubernetes](https://kubernetes.io/) to containerise and deploy services that provide analytics on IVCAP.
 Use [Minikube](https://minikube.sigs.k8s.io/docs/start/) for a local install.
-* [Magda](https://magda.io/) to hold, catalogue and manage the IVCAP data and meta-data.
 * [Argo Workflows](https://argoproj.github.io/argo-workflows/) for sequencing analytics activities (tasks, parts of workflows, etc.) in workflow templates that provide the service.
 Argo is used to execute all orders.
-* [Minio](https://min.io/) for object and data storage.
 * [Postgres](https://www.postgresql.org/) that acts as an underlying database.
-* [Mitterwald](https://helm.mittwald.de) to share authorisation tokens and secrets between services.
 * [Loki](https://github.com/grafana/loki) a monitoring and logging stack for storing logs and processing queries
   * [Promtail](https://github.com/jafernandez73/grafana-loki/blob/master/docs/promtail-setup.md) for gathering and sending logs to Loki
   * [Grafana](https://grafana.com/docs/loki/latest/api/) for querying and displaying logs

 Internal Services included in [IVCAP-core](https://github.com/ivcap-works/ivcap-core) include:

-* Api_gateway: waits and listens for requests, authorises requests, directs requests to the requested analytics service, acts as the REST API endpoint.
+* _api_gateway_: waits and listens for requests, authorises requests, directs requests to the requested analytics service, acts as the REST API endpoint.
-* Order_dispatcher: actions order requests and initiate service workflows.
+* _order_dispatcher_: actions order requests and initiate service workflows.
-* Data_proxy: Provides access to, caching, and related logging of artifacts for services.
+* _data_proxy_: Provides access to, caching, and related logging of artifacts for services.
-* Exit_handler: Reports the exit state of orders to update the order records in Magda.
-**...TODO**

-###
+* _storage_server_: Muliple versions can be configured depending on the storage infrastructure to be used (e.g. cloud buckets, local file system, API supplied, ...)

 ## Containers

-IVCAP uses Kubernetes as the environment to run the containerised services which comprise the IVCAP platform. containerise platform which contains the services which constitutes the IVCAP platform and the additional analytics services.
+IVCAP uses Kubernetes as the environment to run the containerised services.
+The container runtime used is [containerd](https://containerd.io).